Meginmál

-One of the Central Bank of Iceland’s main tasks is to promote a safe, stable, and effective financial system.
-Financial stability means that the financial system is equipped to withstand shocks to the economy and financial markets, ensure the availability of capital, mediate credit and payments, and redistribute risks appropriately.
+One of the Central Bank of Iceland’s main tasks is to promote a safe, stable, and efficient financial system.
+Financial stability prevails when there is no interruption or significant disturbance of financial system operations, and when the financial system is resilient enough to tolerate shocks and imbalances without significant adverse effects on movement of capital, intermediation of payments, and distribution of risk.
 A healthy financial system is a prerequisite for stability, output growth, and effective monetary policy.
-Twice a year the Bank’s Financial Stability Department conducts an in-depth appraisal of the macroeconomic environment, financial markets, financial institutions, and payment systems.
-The results are published in the Bank’s Financial Stability report.
+Each quarter the Bank‘s Financial Stability Department conducts an in-depth appraisal of the macroeconomic environment, financial markets and financial institutions.
+Semi-annually the results are published in the Bank‘s Financial Stability report.

 Financial Stability Committee

-Decisions on the application of the Central Bank’s financial stability policy instruments, shall be taken by the Financial Stability Committee
+The application of the Central Bank’s policy instruments to promote financial stability is determined by the Financial Stability Committee (FSN).

 Macroprudential policy

-Macroprudential policy centres on safeguarding the stability of the financial system as a whole by limiting the accumulation of systemic risk.
+Macroprudential policy centres on safeguarding the stability of the financial system as a whole by limiting the accumulation of systemic risk and by maintaining and shoring up the system’s resilience to such risk.

 Foreign exchange